220314-jwa/p1-Rabiat-Ibraheem/README.md

 # Java with Automation Foundations Project

-For this project, you will be creating a full-stack application.
-There will be two different primary deadlines:

-- **April 6th** Back end unit tests complete, at least 3 endpoints functional
-- **April 15th** Final deadline including front end

-The biggest priority for this application is testing!
-If you have everything working but you have not completed the testing requirements (JUnit, Mockito, Selenium), you **DO NOT** have a sufficient project.
-When considering how you want to manage your time, make sure that you will have your tests completed either early or as you go.

-## About the Application

-You will be creating one of these two applications:

-### TRMS: Tuition Reimbursement Management System

-Tuition Reimbursement Management System is an application which allows employees at a company to submit requests for reimbursement.
-If the employee decides to take a certification exam or attend a class, the company may reimburse them for the cost after they submit a request.
-Managers can then go into the application and approve or reject requests.

-### SPMS: Story Pitch Management System
+##  STORY PITCH MANAGEMENT SYSTEM

-Story Pitch Management System is an application which allows authors to submit pitches for stories to the publishing company.
-They can write a small description of the story they hope to write, and editors can go into the application and approve or reject story pitches based on whether they sound interesting or even suggest changes before approval.
+Story Pitch Management System is an application that allows authors to submit story pitches to a publishing company.
+Authors are allowed to submit a pitch that includes a brief description of the story they hope to write, a tentative title, an expected completion date and a specified genre.
+Editors are able to view the pitches and either approve or reject them based on how well they meet the company's standards.
+Editors are also able to leave comments/suggestions on approved, pending or rejected pitches.

+## Technologies Used

+Back-End: Java(1.8), Javalin(4.3.0), Maven(4.0)

+Front-End:  HTML5, CSS(2.1), JAVASCRIPT(ES 12)

+Database:  PostgreSQL(14.3), DBeaver(22.0.4)

+Testing:  JUnit(5.8.2), Mockito(4.4.0), Selenium(3.17), Postman(9.18)

 ## Technical Requirements
 1. Data must be stored and retrieved from a PostgreSQL database (local or AWS).
 2. Data access in Java will be performed using JDBC DAOs.
 3. HTTP handling in Java will be done using Javalin.